nopaniers/ming/Readme.md

 3. *Easy*.
 Easy to use.

-I will use Rust (because of the nice way it deals with ownership of memory and the security it gives) ultimately aim to have the user interface based on HTML.
+I will use Rust (because of the nice way it deals with ownership of memory and the security it gives) and ultimately aim to have the user interface based on HTML.
 Having anything useful is a distant dream though.